Following this SEO-friendly blog post checklist can help to ensure your content ranks every time.

 Pick Appropriate Category for Your Post – Make sure you use a proper category for your post to appear in.
 In other words, do not simply leave your default WordPress category set at Uncategorized.
 You can use one category at the start but once you start expanding on your chosen topic, you may find it easier for your readers if you add pertinent categories.

-Use a Featured Image – Making sure your image that matches your topic… and one that grabs the attention of your audience.
+Use a Featured Image – Making sure your image matches your topic… and be sure to create an image to grab the attention of your audience.

 Create Meta Title – This title can be different than your blog post title if you want.
 The Meta Title is what will be shared in the search engine results pages.
 So… if your blog post title is waaaay to long, it may get truncated in search results.
 Using a shorter Meta Title will eliminate this problem.